bbauska/Coursera-Bootstrap/readme.md

 Use a large enough image to be able to define a clean card like this.

-Here you\'ll see the image being described with, the classes applied to that including card image top and img-fluid to make the image responsive automatically.
+Here you&apos;ll see the image being described with, the classes applied to that including card image top and img-fluid to make the image responsive automatically.